realJustinLee/LiMe/README.md

 MySQL

 ## TODO
-- Email is should be a unique key (LiMeSeedRecoverPassword)
 - Enable user to reset password via a server Email
 - The process bar for the file transmission
 - Anonymous group chat for all users